two girls making snow angels

-How cold weather affects your usage
+How the cold weather affects your energy use

 During the winter, your natural gas heating system has to run longer to maintain the indoor temperature.
 Remember, every degree lower on your thermostat can help you save – it’s like finding change in your couch cushions!